AlphaApollo: A System for Deep Agentic Reasoning: Introduction

 This work introduces \textit{AlphaApollo}, an agentic reasoning \textit{system} designed to overcome these bottlenecks.
-Its design principle is to \textit{orchestrate} diverse models and professional tools into a \textit{self-evolving system}, enabling parallel, deep, agentic reasoning.
-Inspired by the Apollo program of the 1960s (Figure~\ref{fig: framework}(a)), AlphaApollo adopts a strategy of setting clear goals, concentrating expertise and resources, and coordinating systematic collaboration under shared trust and organizational support, making it possible to tackle complex problems once deemed impossible.
-To transcend the capacity limits of a single model, AlphaApollo centers on two core features, detailed as follows.
+Its design principle is to \textit{orchestrate} models and tools into a \textit{self-evolving system} for deep agentic reasoning (as in Fig. \ref{fig: framework}).
+AlphaApollo adopts a strategy of setting clear goals, concentrating expertise and resources, and coordinating systematic collaboration under organizational support, thereby enabling it to tackle complex problems.
+Specifically, AlphaApollo centers on three features to transcend the capacity limits of a single model: \begin{itemize}[leftmargin=*] \item \textbf{Multi-turn agentic reasoning.} AlphaApollo solves tasks through iterative model-environment interaction: the model produces a structured action (tool call or answer), the environment executes tools and returns feedback, and the accumulated history serves as dynamic memory.

-\begin{itemize}[leftmargin=*] \item First, AlphaApollo couples two classes of professional tools—\textit{(i) computation} and \textit{(ii) retrieval}—to enable deliberate, tool-augmented reasoning.
-The computation tool is a Python interpreter with domain libraries (e.g., SciPy~\citep{scipy} and SymPy~\citep{meurer2017sympy}) for numerical and symbolic calculations.
-The retrieval tool surfaces task-relevant information from external sources (e.g., library documentation or search engines), such as the usage of a specific SciPy function.
-This agentic paradigm departs from single-model and multi-model paradigms by integrating exact computation with targeted retrieval to strengthen FM reasoning (Figure~\ref{fig: reasoning paradigms}).

-\item Second, AlphaApollo enables multi-round, multi-model solution evolution (Figure~\ref{fig: evolve}).
-Each model has full access to the toolset to propose candidate solutions and perform follow-up evaluation.
-For example, solving a math problem may produce a textual derivation with Python code; the code is then executed and tested to yield verifiable, fine-grained feedback that guides further refinement.
-All candidates and evaluations are recorded as states in an evolving map (as a shared memory), over which all models operate in parallel, referencing prior states to generate refined solutions. \end{itemize}

-Empirically, we evaluate AlphaApollo on mathematics reasoning benchmarks, AIME 2024 and 2025, across multiple model families, including Qwen2.5 (7B/14B/32B/72B), Qwen3-235B-A22B, and Llama-3.3-70B-Instruct.
-Across all models, AlphaApollo yields consistent gains—up to $+9.16\%$ Average$@32$ and $+23.34\%$ Pass$@32$ on medium Qwen2.5 models; substantial improvements on Llama3.3-70B-Instruct for AIME 2025 ($+16.67\%$ Average$@32$; Pass$@32$ increasing from $23.33\%$ to $46.67\%$); and stable gains even on the strong Qwen3-235B-A22B—demonstrating effective scalability.
-Tool-use analysis further shows that tool-call correctness is near or above $80\%$ for most settings and that tool-augmented responses consistently outperform non-tool ones, indicating that AlphaApollo both improves average performance and raises the capability ceiling for complex reasoning.

-AlphaApollo is under active development.
-This technical report will be updated as new features arrive.
-The current release introduces our first feature: tool-augmented reasoning.
-Next, we will add the second feature of test-time scaling—evolving solutions with single or multiple models—followed by broader integration of frontier models, professional tools, and advanced algorithms.
-We will open-source the full code and experimental results to enable reproducibility and extension.